-Notes:
+Notes

-1. Employees' off-duty hours are their personal concern but they should not subordinate their duty to their private interests or put themselves in a position where their duty and their private interests conflict.
-The Authority will not attempt to preclude employees from undertaking additional employment but any such appointment must not conflict with or react detrimentally to the Authority's interests, or in any way weaken public confidence in the conduct of the Authority's business.

-Consequently, the Authority's Standing Orders require that employees graded within Scale H and above may not engage in any other business or take up an additional appointment without the express consent of the appropriate Director.
-(Directors will require the consent of the Authority.)

-- 2. Employees must not exceed the maximum hours required under the Working Time Directive (no more than 48 hours per week averaged over 17 weeks) when the work with the Authority and additional work are considered together.
-Advice should be sought from the Head of Human Resources and Performance, in advance, if aggregated hours are likely to exceed the Working Time Directive limit. - On completion, this form should be sent to the Head of Human Resources and Performance who will advise the applicant of the decision and retain the form on a register of declarations.

-As the register of requests is open to public inspection, all comments made should be relevant and professional.
+- 1. Employees' off-duty hours are their personal concern but they should not subordinate their duty to their private interests or put themselves in a position where their duty and their private interests conflict.
+The Authority will not attempt to preclude employees from undertaking additional employment but any such employment must not conflict with or react detrimentally to the Authority's interests, or in any way weaken public confidence in the conduct of the Authority's business. - Consequently, the Authority's Standing Orders require that employees graded within Scale H and above may not engage in any other business or take up any additional employment of a casual nature without the express consent of the appropriate Director.
+(Directors will require the consent of the Chief Executive.
+The Chief Executive will require the consent of the Chair and Deputy Chair of the Authority). - 2.
+Employees must not exceed the maximum hours required under the Working Time Directive (no more than 48 hours per week averaged over 17 weeks) when the work with the Authority and additional work are considered together. - Advice should be sought from the Head of Human Resources, in advance, if aggregated hours are likely to exceed the Working Time Directive limit. - 3.
+On completion, this form should be sent to the Head of Human Resources who will advise the applicant of the decision and retain the form on a register of declarations. - As the register of declarations is open to public inspection, all comments made should be relevant and professional.